Black Friday Deals with Eden. Unlock the New You, Today!

 Semaglutide has been primarily used for managing diabetes while is potential benefits for cholesterol management are still being studied.

 There is no promising conclusion on the exact role of semaglutide in reducing cholesterol levels, but it is a potential option for those who struggle with high cholesterol and diabetes.
-It is essential to have open and honest conversations with your healthcare provider about your medical history, current medications, and any lifestyle changes that may be necessary while taking semaglutide.
+It is essential to have open and honest conversations with your healthcare provider about your medical history, current medications, and any lifestyle changes that may be necessary while taking semaglutide

 Clinically proven weight loss treatments